 It is our aim that all pupils leave Bellerive with an awareness of what they, as individuals, have to contribute to the world of work, combined with the skills, confidence and motivation to make the most of the opportunities that lie ahead.

 The pupils follow a planned programme of activities to enable them to gain the knowledge, understanding, skills, attitudes and attributes required to make informed choices about different pathways available to them and to enable them to manage their careers and sustain employment throughout their lives.
+We monitor the impact of the careers programme via regular discussions with students, staff and providers.

 Links are made within the local community with local universities and business to raise aspirations and opportunities for all pupils.
+Our programme is reviewed on a regular basis following each student experience.

 Please see below for our provider access policy and provider access request form